 Case 2 is applicable, when pass-by tests carried out according to Annex 3 shall be compared with already existing results – e.g. from type approval , that have been performed under a different temperature condition and on a different test track.

-The necessary information on tyre rolling sound representative for the tyre used on the vehicle are available from former tests.
-The necessary information are the tyre rolling sound LTR,DB,REF at the reference temperature REF, for the reference vehicle speed vTR,DB,REF and the tyre rolling sound slope slpDB,REF.
+The necessary information on tyre rolling sound representative for the tyre used on the vehicle are available from former type approval tests or have been carried out separately according to Appendix 3 to Annex 3 of this UN Regulation.
+The essential information areprovided by the test report of that Appendix and are: - the tyre rolling sound LTR,DB,REF at the reference temperature REF, - the reference vehicle speed vTR,DB,REF, and - the tyre rolling sound slope slpDB,REF.

 The reference speed shall be identical to the reference test speed of the constant speed test vtest determined in Annex 3.
 In most cases this will be 50 km/h.
-If the tyre reference speed vTR,DB,REF, differs from vtest, adjust the tyre rolling sound to the test speed vtest by:
+If the tyre reference speed vTR,DB,REF, differs from vtest, adjust the tyre rolling sound per vehicle side to the test speed vtest by:

-LTR,DB,ϑREF= slpTR×logvtestvTR,DBREF+LTR,DB,ϑREF (vTR,DB,REF)
+LTR,DB,ϑREF= slpTR×logvtestvTR,DB,REF+LTR,DB,ϑREF (vTR,DB,REF)

 Determine the tyre rolling sound for the vehicle according to CASE 1 above and extract the power train relevant components LPT,CRS,j and LPT,ACC,j for each gear and run accordingly.